 AA = Associate in Arts Degree.

 NOTE: One to two years of French, Spanish, Italian, or German is strongly recommended for students intending to continue in Art History at a 4-year institution.
 Students who wish to specialize in Asian Art should consider one or two years of Japanese or Mandarin.

 ART 2A History of Art: History of Western Art from Prehistory through Early Christianity (4.5 units)

-or ART 2AH Honors Art History: History of Western Art from Prehistory through Early Christianity (4.5 units)
+or ART 2AH Honors History of Art: History of Western Art from Prehistory through Early Christianity (4.5 units)

 ART 2B History of Western Art from the Middle Ages to the Renaissance (4.5 units)